s-dousse/Java-Programming-Arrays-Lists-and-Structured-Data/README.md

 ## Week 1 - Basic Cryptography, Breaking the Caesar Cipher and Object-Oriented Caesar Cipher
 In this module, I've learned about the basics of cryptography, the science of keeping information private and secure.
 As a final project, I've created OOCaesarCipher, an algorithm to encrypt and decrypt messages by shifting or unshifting the alphabet.
-To solve these problems, I've worked more with processing Strings, but I also learned about arrays—a way to store an indexable sequence of elements.
+To solve these problems, I've worked more with processing Strings, but I also learned about arrays as way to store an indexable sequence of elements.

 Acquired Skills:
 1. Combine Strings using concatenation